open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 decorate built-in processors for advanced scenarios such as enriching with attributes.

+The SDK SHOULD allow users to set up independent log processing pipelines.

 The following diagram shows `LogRecordProcessor`'s relationship to other components in the SDK: